 - block length [16 bits]: The length of this report block, including the header, in 32-bit words minus one.

 - resv [4 bits]: This field is reserved for future definition.
-In the absence of such definition, the bits in this field MUST be set to zero by the sender and MUST be ignored by the receiver.
+In the absence of such definition, the bits in this field shall be set to zero by the sender and shall be ignored by the receiver.

-- time_info [4 bits]: This field bits represent the time stamps that are present in the XR report block.
-When T1 is present in the XR report, 1st bit (least significant bit) is set to 1.
+- time_info [4 bits]: This field bits represent the time stamps that are present in the RTCP XR report block.
+When T1 is present in the RTCP XR report, 1st bit (least significant bit) is set to 1.
 When the LSB is set to 0, T1 information shall not be present.
 When T3, T5 and T6 are present in the RTCP XR block data, bits 2, 3 and 4 are set to 1 respectively.
 When T1, T3, T5 and T6 are present in an RTCP XR block data, the time_info field value shall be b1111.
 The timing information when present shall follow the order T1, T3, T5 followed by T6.
-For example, when the time_info field value is b0101, the XR block carries the T1 information followed by T5.
-T3 and T6 timing information will not be present in that XR block content.
+For example, when the time_info field value is b0101, the RTCP XR block carries the T1 information followed by T5.
+T3 and T6 timing information will not be present in that RTCP XR block content.

-- The transmission frequency of T1, T3, T5 and T6 time information in XR report block can be negotiated during the configuration phase.
+- The transmission frequency of T1, T3, T5 and T6 time information in RTCP XR report block can be negotiated during the configuration phase.

 - SSRC of source [32 bits]: The SSRC of the RTP data packet source being reported upon by this report block.